moggiex/travel-advisor/README.md

 ## How could I expand upon this project?

 - Already thinking before I start why not just go straight to Tripadvisor and get direct access to this API instead?
 Simple instructions here https://elfsight.com/blog/2020/10/how-to-get-tripadvisor-api-key/
-- The weatehr was a cute idea, but pointless tbh
+- The weather was a cute idea, but pointless tbh
 -

 ## Setup Notes: